Suppressed accretion onto massive black hole binaries surrounded by thin disks: Introduction

 The majority of the numerical work on accreting binaries considers disks with significant pressure support and aspect ratio $h/r = 0.1$ (see \citealt{LaiMunoz:Review:2022} for review).
 Canonical disk modeling envisions however, that accretion disks around massive black holes are truly thin with $h/r \sim 10^{-2} - 10^{-3}$ \citep{SS1973}. \citet{Ragusa+2016} first treated thinner disks with smoothed particle hydrodynamics (SPH) and reported suppressed accretion rates.
 This was supported by studies of finite tori in \citet{Tiede2020} and \citet{Heath+Nixon2020}.
 Accretion quenching in colder systems was similarly observed for infinite disks by \citet{Dittmann2022}, but they stressed that the suppression was a spurious artifact of the initial configuration; and that accurately approximating the flow of angular momentum in the disk restores a steady solution (see also \citealt{MML17, Dempsey2020}).

 The previous explorations on this topic still considered disks thicker than the canonical thin disk limit for $h/r$ by a factor of a few.
 Here we report high-resolution grid-based hydrodynamics simulations approaching the truly thin-disk limit $h/r \sim 10^{-2}$, which --- in conjunction with simple analytic modeling --- show the existence of long-lived non-accreting phases.
-We also demonstrate that one can characterize such systems with a single parameter, the stream efficiency (referring to the likelihood that a gas parcel entering the tidally evacuated cavity around the binary falls onto one of the black holes).
-Our guiding physical understanding is laid out in Section~\ref{S:picture}, and the simulation setups are summarized in Section~\ref{S:setup}.
+We also demonstrate that one can characterize such systems with a single parameter, the stream efficiency (referring to the likelihood that a gas parcel entering the tidally evacuated cavity around the binary becomes bound to one of the black holes).
+Our guiding, simplified model for binary accretion is laid out in Section~\ref{S:picture}, and the simulation setups are summarized in Section~\ref{S:setup}.
 We report on the dynamics of such truly thin disks in Section~\ref{S:results} and discuss the implications to electromagnetic searches for SMBHBs and future numerical studies in Section~\ref{S:discussion}.
 We summarize our main conclusions in Section~\ref{S:summary}.